 Kobs are dependent on larger animals for prime grazing conditions.

 They graze on short grass and are dependent on larger animals such as hippos, elephants, buffalo, topis, and hartebeests to create those grazing conditions.
 Like reedbucks and waterbucks, they develop attachments to particular localities, returning to the same grazing areas and watering places day after day, season after season.

 Unlike other antelopes, kob males practice the art of courtship.

 The premating and postmating behavior of kobs is different from that of other antelopes.
 The male is not as rough with the female and does not attempt to force her to stay within his territory — rather, he appears to try gently to convince her.
 He makes soft noises during courtship play, repeatedly whistling through his nostrils after mating.
 The sound carries across the breeding grounds and may be echoed by the other territorial males.

 Kobs hold strongly to social traditions.

-The social structure of the kob is based on small herds that come together into larger groups of up to 1,000 animals.
-Unlike most other antelopes, the kob has permanent breeding grounds, called leks, where almost all mating takes place—some of these have been in continuous use for at least 50 years.
-Lekking grounds, usually located on a knoll or elevated area near water, are roughly circular in shape and are 20 to 100 yards in diameter.
-When female kobs come into heat, they are attracted by the concentrated deposits of hormone-rich urine that accumulates in the leks.
+The social structure of these antelopes is based on small herds that come together into larger groups of up to 1,000 animals.
+Unlike most other antelopes, they have permanent breeding grounds, called leks, where almost all mating takes place — some of these have been in continuous use for at least 50 years.
+Lekking grounds, usually located on a knoll or elevated area near water, are roughly circular in shape and are 18 to 90 meters (20-100 yards) in diameter.
+When females come into heat, they are attracted by the concentrated deposits of hormone-rich urine that accumulates in the leks.
 Competition for the innermost territories is fierce, and males hold their territories for only a day or two before turnover.